After the studies

 What kind of musician?

 Those who stated musician as their profession could also indicate in which industry, or in which context, they are musicians.
 Here, too, it was possible to mark several options.
 54 percent indicated that they perform live as artists.
 39 percent are active in ensembles, orchestras and the like.
-Studio musician, musician in theater, shows and musicals, as well as church musician, were chosen by about 15 percent each.
+Studio musician, musician in theatres, shows and musicals, as well as church musician, were chosen by about 15 percent each.
 7 percent selected film / television / advertising industry.

 What do the alumni think about KMH?